abyssDS/sfmlWiki/FAQ.md

 ### <a name="tr-win-console"/>Why does a console attach itself to my project?

 In Windows, if you compile your project, you will have a console that attaches itself behind your window.
-To avoid this, you must create a the correct type of project or change its type after creation.
+To avoid this, you must create the correct type of project or change its type after creation.
 Many IDEs have options allowing you to choose whether you want to create a console or a GUI application.
 It is however recommended to create an empty project and manually set its type afterwards.
 This ensures that nothing else is set automatically that might cause strange behaviour later on.

 If you have already created the console project or created an empty one: